 In addition, module fault and status may be extracted from the card.
-By configuring the data logging modes via.
 The on-screen menus, fault and status can either be pulled out of the card at any time, automatically sent out of the card based on a timer, or sent out only when a user defined fault occurs.
 See section 7.8.2 for complete details of how to set up data logging.

-Card presets (complete card configurations) can also be downloaded from and uploaded to the card through this communications port using the ConfigSet software supplied with the 7735AVC-LB.
-(See section 8.)
+Card presets (complete card configurations) can also be downloaded from and uploaded to the card through this communication port using the ConfigSet software supplied with the 7735AVC-LB (please refer to section 8).